Last updated on August 16th, 2021 at 08:41 am

 Fort Zachary Taylor State Park and Beach, Key West

 Zachary Taylor Beach is located where Gulf waters meet the Atlantic in Key West.
 The water here is generally clear and the bottom is rocky, which makes this a good place to snorkel and see a variety of tropical fish and live coral.
 (Because of those rocks, it’s smart to bring water shoes.)
 The state park offers shady areas to relax and the historic fort is well worth exploring.
 Parking is hard to find in Key West, and so it’s good to know you CAN park here.

 Snorkeling in Palm Beach County and the Treasure Coast

 While I live in Broward and I often bring my snorkel gear to the beach, the best spots for seeing fish and other sea life are north of here.

 Red Reef Park

 This City of Boca Raton park is a gem, and Boca residents know it.
-Non-residents pay $17 on weekdays and $19 on weekends to park here.
+Non-residents pay $20 to park here.
 (If you’re heading here, be sure to check conditions before deciding to pay.)
 What’s special here is an extensive set of natural coral rocks right off the beach in four to six feet of water.
 These red rocks teem with blue tangs, parrotfish, snappers, sergeant majors and an occasional barracuda or two.
 It’s among the best shore snorkeling I’ve experienced.
 The park itself is a lush shady hammock, with a boardwalk to explore and picnic tables and shelters.

 A note about snorkeling at Red Reef: From time to time, parts of the reef are covered by sand.
 Boca parks folks say: “Snorkeling at Red Reef Park (near lifeguard tower 9) varies from wonderful to poor depending on the beach conditions (waves, current and wind).”